Parent & Family E-Communications

 - The more you know about support services and resources, the better able you will be to help your student to reflect on past decisions and explore options.
 Please visit the Providence College Parent & Family Program website for helpful information.

 - The Office of the Dean of Students is always available to answer questions or address student concerns.
-To learn more about the role of that office please visit here.

 Finally, remember to listen, listen, and listen some more.
 Cherish and enjoy your time together and try to keep things in perspective.